Quite literally. The story goes that the dish can be traced to Alexander the Great – whom Indians call Sikandar.

 To make the Raan (which literally means “leg”), a whole leg of lamb is rubbed first with a dry marinade of salt and Kashmiri red chilli, and then second with ginger and garlic.
 It is marinated overnight, then submerged and braised in a juice of whole spices (including star anise, cinnamon and bay leaf) in malt vinegar and slow-cooked for several hours.
 We skewer the braised meat then grill it over hot coals until it’s nicely roasted (basting as we go, to keep it moist).
 Finally, it’s pulled off the bone in loose chunks, and the tender meat is dressed with a spices, butter and fresh lime for a final hit of rich juiciness, or juicy richness.
 Either way, it’s very rich, and very juicy and you’ll mourn a little when you take your final bite.

-To make the Lamb Raan Bun, we put a generous pile of Raan into a strong sourdough bun, along with pickles and onions, and serve it with sali crisp-chips and deep fried green chillies.
+To make the Lamb Raan Bun, we put a generous pile of Raan into a soft brioche bun, along with pickles and onions, and serve it with salli crisp-chips and deep fried green chillies.
 Pick it up with both hands and take a properly big bite.
 Juices may run down your chin.
 Then, carefully, take an occasional nibble of the fried chilli to cast a warm glow over the whole meal.
-Wash it down with our deliciously hoppy Dishoom IPA, from Hackney’s Beavertown Brewery, brewed to stand up to the strong flavours in the meat.
-And it will totally hit that spot.
+Wash it down with our deliciously hoppy Dishoom IPA, and it will totally hit that spot.